 But regardless of the different views, one thing is certain: Illustrations are everywhere.
 In the last year, this trend has completely taken over the visual identities of many brands.

 Many of you are wondering – how did that happen?
 Why are there so many similar illustrations on so many different websites?
 How so many brands have accidentally decided to use this style at the same time?

-In fact, there are a number of practical reasons why these illustrations have become popular.
+There are many practical reasons why these illustrations have become popular.

 We believe you have already noticed the first association of this trend as an example of the creative illustrations of the social network Facebook that designed its job postings just after this example.

-Illustrations are also a flexible way of interpretation – they are always an auxiliary tool for presenting complex and abstract ideas in a clean and simple way.
-In this way the illustrations increase the visual interest by reflecting the tone of the narrative that enables information to be more easily processed through visual clues.
+Illustrations are also a flexible way of interpretation – they are always an auxiliary tool for presenting complex and abstract ideas clearly and simply.
+In this way, the illustrations increase the visual interest by reflecting the tone of the narrative that enables information to be more easily processed through visual clues.
 Many software development companies use this way of presenting the preferences of complex technical solutions to their products.

 Uniqueness is an additional characteristic when it comes to using illustrations in your branding, they are filled with a story that makes your brand friendly and easily accessible to end consumers.
 Sometimes your imagination needs to be the limit, not the budget or the practical logistics of what you can shoot, where and how.